Summer Technology Ideas for Kids

 When I was a kid I loved scavenger hunts.
 They were like a grand adventure where I got to be an explorer and find buried treasure.
 Now there are hundreds of scavenger hunt lists online.
 And playing is a breeze.
 The best part is that you can do it with your child and spend some quality time with them!
 Or you can invite a whole group, grab your phones, and start hunting.
 Every time you find something on the list, take a picture.
 Whoever finds the most items is the winner!

 Pro Tip: Extend this adventure by using your photos to create a fun video so you can remember your scavenger hunt day.
-You can use a free video creation tool like Adobe Spark which allows you to upload your images and a select a song to make a movie.
+You can use a free video creation tool like Adobe Express which allows you to upload your images and select a song to make a movie.

 I hope these ideas have given you some inspiration.
 What are your favorite summer technology ideas for kids?
 I’d love to hear your ideas!
 Share them in the comments section.